aces/Loris/modules/dataquery/test/TestPlan.md

 ## Welcome page

-Make sure all displayed components are working as expected.

-1. `Instructions` panel, `Recent Qeuries` panel, and `Next Steps` panel (bottom-right corner) collapse as expected.
+1. Assert that: `Instructions` panel, `Recent Qeuries` panel, and `Next Steps` panel (bottom-right corner) collapse as expected.
-2. `Continue to Define Fields` button in the main panel, and `Choose Fields` button in the `Next Steps` panel are redirecting to the same page.
+2. Assert that: `Continue to Define Fields` button in the main panel, and `Choose Fields` button in the `Next Steps` panel are redirecting to the same page.
 3. `Recent Queries` panel
    1. If not queries are available, make some so they will be added to this section.
    2. Assert that: queries you made have their parameters correctly displayed (i.e. fields and filters).
-   3. Asset that: `text filter` immediately filter the queries.
+   3. Assert that: `text filter` immediately filter the queries.
    4. Assert that: clicking `Collapse queries` effectively collapse all queries.
    5. Make a mix of the following action on different queries: `Star` some queries, `Name` some queries, `Share` some queries, `Rerun` some queries.
    6. Assert that: starred queries have a yellow star, shared queries have a blue shared state.